 My initial sessions acknowledge the difficulty of starting therapy.
-Most people contact a therapist because they have concern about a part of their life that is interfering with their well being.
-While they may be able to talk a lot about the problem, often they have questions (and fears) about what the problem actually is and how they should approach it.
-Typically, while they have a desire to get help, they also have some degree of ambivalence about going to therapy.
+Most people contact a therapist because they have concerns about a part of their life that is interfering with their well being.
+While you can talk about the problem, you likely have questions (and fears) about what the problem actually is and how you should approach it.
+While you have a desire to get help, it’s likely that you also have some degree of ambivalence about going to therapy.

-Acknowledging these concerns, I spend the first two or three sessions helping clients get clear about what their goals are in seeking therapy.
-This helps them by deepening their understanding of what their challenge or distress may be while introducing them to how I work.
+Acknowledging these concerns, I will spend the first two or three sessions helping you clarify your goals in seeking therapy.
+We will try out a couple of new skills and evaluate how helpful they are.
+This experience helps you deepen your understanding of your challenge or distress while introducing you to how I work.
 During this time, if we find that we’re a good match, we will make an agreement about the goals that we’ll work towards.
-If we don’t seem to be a good fit, then I can assist in finding another therapist.
+If we don’t seem to be a good fit, then I can assist you in finding another therapist.

 As we continue our process, the foundation of my work consists of creating an atmosphere of focused calm.
-My office becomes a place of retreat where a client can become grounded, with a reprieve from outside pressures.
-I help guide my clients in exploring themselves, paying attention to their thoughts, feelings and body experiences as they unfold.
-Together, we develop a common language for how we perceive these experiences.
+My office becomes a place of retreat where you can become grounded, with a reprieve from outside pressures.
+When you drop onto my couch, you will feel support in managing the burdens that you carry.
+I will guide you in exploring yourself, paying attention to your thoughts, feelings, and body experiences as they unfold.
+Together, we will develop a common language for how to work with these experiences.
+You will feel more empowered in responding to your inner processes.

-I listen in particular to 3 key life areas: quality of relationships, ability to experience good things, and response to stress.
-This exploration increases my understanding of the client’s strengths and the role that these strengths can play in the healing process.
-Carefully, gently, I then turn my attention to what feels wounded within the client.
-I take steps, guided by the client’s feelings of safety and control, to become familiar with the nature and extent of these wounds.
-I then work with the client on crafting an appropriate response so that they may more fully participate in life.
+I listen in particular to 3 key areas of your life: quality of relationships, ability to experience good things, and response to stress.
+This exploration increases my understanding of your strengths and the role that these strengths can play in the healing process.
+Carefully, gently, I will then turn my attention to what feels wounded within you.
+I take steps, guided by your feelings of safety and control, to become familiar with the nature and extent of these wounds.
+I will then work with you on crafting an appropriate response so that you may more fully participate in life.

-Often woven into these steps is a process of increasing the client’s body awareness.
+Often woven into these steps is a process of increasing your body awareness.
 Sometimes, this is done through simple exercises like gentle breathing.
-At other times it’s a more complicated process of guiding someone to an awareness of how their emotions are being expressed in their body.
-With this new awareness, clients’ often feel that they are more grounded, more present in their daily lives, and able and willing to feel more deeply.
-The work ends when the clients’ defined goals have been met or they feel ready to move on.
+At other times, it’s a more complicated process of guiding you to understand how your emotions are being expressed in your body.
+With this new awareness, you can feel more confident, more present in your daily life, and able to feel more deeply.
+The work ends when your goals have been met, or you feel ready to move on.
+Give me a call or email me, and I will be happy to talk about how I could help you.

 “Joel provides a gentle, warm and patient presence, free of his own agenda and willing to join with the client in a non-judgmental exploration of ones self and experience.
 His clarity, kindness and strength-based approach contribute to the fostering of a safe and collaborative therapeutic relationship where the client feels valued, understood and supported.”